Shahbaz, his sons booked in Rs25b money laundering cases

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+According to the ACE, Kaneez Akhtar sold a house of one kanal and one marla to Bushra Sultana in 2001 which was later sold to Mazhar Javed.
+The then owner Mazhar Javed was defaulter of a bank and the bank announced auction of his house.
+The accused Abdul Ghaffar Dogar allegedly submitted fake documents of the house claiming ownership from 1998, but registry number of 2001 was mentioned on the document.
+The ACE arrested the accused for illegally occupying the house, submitting fake documents and cause loss to the bank.

+The ACE sources said that crackdown against corrupt elements would continue across the province without any discrimination.

-ISLAMABAD: The Federal Investigation Agency (FIA) has registered an FIR against Pakistan Muslim League-Nawaz (PML-N) President Shahbaz Sharif and his sons Hamza Shahbaz and Suleman Shahbaz under Anti-Money Laundering Act, 2010 on Nov 14.
+The Federal Investigation Agency (FIA) has also registered FIR against Pakistan Muslim League-Nawaz (PML-N) President Shahbaz Sharif and his sons Hamza Shahbaz and Suleman Shahbaz under Anti-Money Laundering Act, 2010 on Nov 14.

 "During the course of enquiry No.T34/2020 of FIA ACC Lahore, it was revealed that total deposits amounting to over Rs25 billion (duration 2008-2018), identified so far, were received in bank accounts (hereinafter A/C) of various low-wage employees of Ramzan Sugar Mills Ltd (RSML), AI-Arabia Sugar Mills Ltd (ASML) and accounts of fake companies set up and controlled by the Sharif Group.
 Rs3.7 billion in 20J6/l7 in accounts of a peon namely Malik Maqsood working at office of MD Suleman Shahbaz at Sharif Group's Corporate Office, Model Town Lahore," revealed the FIA findings.